 There’s something wonderful about a hobo bag.
 I love the slouched form with straps just long enough to slide over my shoulder.
 Comfortable to carry, they always look great.
 Whenever I’m looking for a new purse, the hobo bags always catch my eyes first.
 When I discovered this reversible Hobo Bag pattern from Pineapple Fabrics, I was anxious to make one.
 Other than simple tote bags, I’d never sewn a bag like this before.
 This Hobo Bag Pattern excited me because it’s reversible, designed to use multiple fabrics and is fat quarter friendly.
 With my extensive collection of fat-quarters I couldn’t get started fast enough.

 All I could think about were the gorgeous color combinations to make these bags personalized for friends and family.
 The bags I’ve made have been quite varied from an assortment of batik fabrics to Asian prints and they all looked fabulous.

-Perfect Hobo Bag Mother’s Day Gift
+Perfect Hobo Bag Gift for Mom’s with Young Kids

 This Hobo Bag pattern is well written and goes together quickly.
 The only modification I made was to sew a sturdy, bottom insert using heavy interfacing for support.
 I cut one piece of coordinating fabric and 1 piece of medium weight fusible interfacing each measuring 17” x 13”.
 Then fused the interfacing to the wrong side of the fabric.
 With right sides together, I folded the fabric to measure 8 1/2″ x 13″ and sewed it leaving a 6” opening.
 After turning it right side out, just baste the opening closed.
 It’s a perfect fit and helps the bag stand easily holding its shape so much better.